 - Ensure the smooth and free operation of the wastegate arm in the turbo exhaust housing.

 - Make sure to check that the hose between the e-Boost and the inlet manifold is not obstructed, broken or kinked.

-- Next, check that the OBS is set higher than the boost pressure you are aiming for.
+- Next, check that the OBS is higher than the boost pressure you aim for.

 - The gate pressure may be set too close to your actual boost pressure.
 Ensure correct sensitivity setting.